snraonow/app-metric-simulator/README.md

 If you're specifically getting the "Trojan:Win32/Sabsik" warning:

-1. Download the `app-simulator.zip` file instead
+1. Download one of the alternative ZIP files:
+   - `app-simulator-console.zip` - For command line usage
+   - `app-simulator-gui.zip` - For double-clicking
+   - `app-simulator-complete.zip` - Contains both versions
-2. This contains the same program but with a generic filename that may avoid detection
+2. These contain the same program but with generic filenames that may help avoid detection
 3. Follow the same unblocking steps as Method 1

 **Method 5: Disable Real-time Protection Temporarily**